tensorlayer/TensorLayer/README.md

 - *Simplicity* : TensorLayer lifts the low-level dataflow abstraction of TensorFlow to high-level deep learning modules.
 A user often find it easy to bootstrap with TensorLayer, and then dive into low-level implementation only if need.
+- *Transparency* : TensorLayer provides access to the native APIs of TensorFlow.
+This helps users achieve flexible controls within the training engine.
 - *Composability* : If possible, deep learning modules are composed, not built.
 TensorLayer can glue existing pieces together (e.g., connected with [TF-Slim](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-tf-slim) and [Keras](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-keras)).
-- *Flexibility* : TensorLayer provides access to the native APIs of TensorFlow.
-This helps users achieve flexible controls within the training engine.
 - *Performance* : TensorLayer provides zero-cost compatibility for TensorFlow.
 It can run on distributed yet heterogeneous platforms.

 # Why TensorLayer